 Where is Twin Peaks?
-The fictional town at the centre of the eponymous, early-Nineties TV series isn't too hard to pinpoint.
+The fictional town at the centre of the eponymous, early-Nineties TV series – to return in 2017 as a miniseries on Showtime – isn’t too hard to pinpoint.
 The climate is rainy, the timber is abundant, and the coffee is religiously obsessed over.
 Surely, this can only be the Pacific Northwest.

 Twin Peaks was indeed shot less than an hour’s drive east of Seattle, in a picturesque slice of Washington state, around the towns of Snoqualmie and North Bend to be precise.
 The jagged profile of Mount Si, looming over the area, suggested the twin peaks that provided the town and the series with its name (1).

 Ultimately, however, the series’ exact location is incidental, even obstructive to its narrative.
 Stories that require the suspension of disbelief benefit from a suitably vague, or entirely fictional setting (2).
 The same applies to morality tales, which are most effective when set in some kind of Anytown, a location average enough to signify: It could happen here (3).